dragonfly-science/dragonfly-website/content/news/2015-09-08-new-dragonfly-website.md

 ---
 Dragonfly launched a new website in September, which incorporates its updated brand Dragonfly Data Science.

 “Although we’ve been using the brand on our printed reports for a while already, this is the first time its been used on our website.
-We chose ‘data science’ because it’s a broad term that captures the whole range of what we do,” says Finlay Thompson.
+We chose ‘data science’ because it’s a broad term that captures the whole range of what we do,” says Finlay.

 <!--more-->